apache/skywalking-website/content/blog/2023-03-17-build-grafana-dashboards-for-apache-skywalking-native-promql-support/index.md

 #### Panel Configurations
-There several typical metrics panels on this dashboard, let's see how it's configured.
+There are several typical metrics panels on this dashboard, let's see how it's configured.
 ##### Common Value Metrics
 Select `Time series chart` panel `Service Apdex` and click `edit`.
 ![panel-common-value.jpg](panel-common-value.jpg)